Our regular rehearsals will start once again this fall of 2022.

 FMS is dedicated to the health and safety of our members and operate subject to government

 Concert Band Director (Since 2004)

-Born and raised in Calgary, Kathie has been teaching music in the Calgary area for more than two decades.
-She received her B. Mus (with Distinction) in Secondary School Music and a Diploma in Fine Arts (Wind Ensemble Conducting) from the University of Calgary While on sabbatical Kathie also studied jazz music at St. Francis Xavier University (Nova Scotia).
-In addition to teaching music at Centennial High School in Calgary, Kathie has been the director of the Foothills Music Society Community Band for several years.
+Born and raised in Calgary, Kathie has been teaching music in the Calgary area for over 30 years.
+She received her B. Mus (with Distinction) in Secondary School Music and a Diploma in Fine Arts (Wind Ensemble Conducting) from the University of Calgary.

-As a trumpet player Kathie is active as a free-lance musician and has performed with many groups including among others, the Calgary Philharmonic Orchestra, Lethbridge Symphony Orchestra, Red Deer Symphony, Calgary Bach Society, Bow Valley Chorus, Prime Time Big Band, Southern Stardust Big Band, Alberta Winds and Altius Brass.
+As a trumpet player Kathie is active as a free-lance musician and has performed with many groups including among others, the Calgary Philharmonic Orchestra, Alberta Winds, Prime Time Big Band, Southern Stardust Big Band, and the Calgary Jazz Orchestra.

 Martin Kennedy is the Director of Bands at Holy Trinity Academy in Okotoks, Alberta.
 Originally from Eugene, Oregon (home of the Fighting Ducks!), he attended the University of Oregon where he earned his Bachelor of Music Education in 1981, and then returned to the University of Oregon to earn his Master of Clarinet Performance in 1986.

 Mr. Kennedy began his teaching career in Ft.
 McMurray, Alberta, where he taught for 13 years, building the band program at Ft.
 McMurray Composite High School, as well as the Northwinds Marching Band.
 During this period, he also performed frequently with Keyano College productions, where he performed with orchestras for Rich Little, George Fox and others.